Fighting Hair Loss: Can Latisse Be Used on the Head?

 Jager Weatherby on 29 Jul 2014 at 9:15am

 The response to the treatment has been so positive, in fact, many consumers have wondered if Latisse would be effective on other parts of the body, as well.
-Questions about using Latisse to battle baldness have been coming in on RealSelf since 2009, less than six months after the product was approved by the FDA.
+Questions about using Latisse to battle baldness have been asked on RealSelf since 2009, less than six months after the product was officially approved by the FDA.

 According to the American Hair Loss Association, two-thirds of American men will experience some degree of noticeable hair loss by the age of 35.
 By the age of 50, approximately 85% of men will have significantly thinning hair.
 While it’s true that men are much more likely than women to see balding of the scalp, females are not immune to the problem, making up 40% of hair loss sufferers in America.